The Psychology of Colour Harmony - How Colours Affect Our Emotions

 People often link the colour blue with calm, reliability, and trust.
 It's not surprising that names for many banks and IT companies are blue.
 If you use shades of blue on your website, people might feel calm and safe.

-Yellow: The Color of Optimism
+Yellow: The Colour of Optimism

 People think of happiness and hope when they see the colour yellow.
 It's a bright colour that stands out and makes people happy.
 Too much yellow, on the other hand, can be overwhelming or even make people feel scared, so it's best to use it rarely.